parejadan/feature-center/README.md

   9. `GRANT ALL PRIVILEGES ON DATABASE enter_config_database_name TO _enter_config_user_name`
   10. `\q` # exit so we can execute initdb.py
   11. `python3 initdb.py` # if you get error beccause some package is not install repeat step 4 in Python Dependencies section
-  12. `python3 runserveer.py` # no fancy gunicorn to serve your app.
-Feel free to modify the runserver.py for it though
+  12. `python3 runserveer.py` # already setup to run app with waitress wsgi (works on windows/ubuntu)
   13. Navigate in your browser to localhost:8080
   14. Break it and post issues :)